 The search is on for electric ants.
-Register for a free yard check today or self-survey kit and help eradicate electric ants from Far North Queensland.
+Join the Great Backyard Electric Ant Hunt and help eradicate electric ants from Far North Queensland.

 The electric ant treatment process is quick, effective and safe for humans and pets.

 Broadcast baiting is used as an effective means of distributing bait for electric ants.
 It is collected by the worker ants and taken to the queens of colonies in the vicinity.
-It can affect colonies not visible to surveillance personnel, and is a quick method of covering broad areas.
+It can affect colonies not visible to field officers, and is a quick method of covering broad areas.

 How broadcast bait works

-Broadcast ant baits are made of small pieces of corn grit (about 1–3mm) that are soaked in soybean oil and either the metabolic inhibitor hydramethylnon or the insect growth regulator methoprene.
-The baits are less than 1% active and are non-residual which means the chemical breaks down quickly and has a low toxicity to both animals and humans.
+Broadcast ant baits are made of small pieces of corn grit (about 1–3mm) that are soaked in soybean oil and either the metabolic inhibitor hydramethylnon or the insect growth regulator S-methoprene.
+Both products have low-toxicity to humans and animals and are non-residual, meaning the chemical breaks down quickly.
+The baits contain less than 1% active insecticide.

 On an average suburban residential block (approximately 1,000m2), about 250g of bait will be used in each treatment (approximately half a teaspoon/m2).
 As the baits contain less than 1% of the chemical, very little chemical (about 2g) will be contained within the corn grits distributed on an average block during each treatment.

+The baits pose no risk to pregnant women or unborn babies.
 Scientific testing does not indicate that these insecticides can cause birth defects.
-The way the baits are used is not considered to pose a risk to pregnant women or their unborn babies.
 However, it is always important to minimise exposure to all chemicals during pregnancy.

-Given the low toxicity of the baits, no adverse health effects would be expected.
-However, if you think someone has become sick as the direct result of electric ant baits, seek medical advice and attention from your family doctor.
-You must also notify Biosecurity Queensland of the medical event on 13 25 23 after consultation with your doctor.
+If you do think someone has become sick as a direct result of electric ant baits, ensure that medical advice and attention is sought from your family doctor.
+Please notify Biosecurity Queensland by calling 13 25 23, after consultation with your doctor.

 For further information, contact Biosecurity Queensland on 13 25 23.